-Article | Last updated: 16/12/2014 | Ministry of Education and Research
+Article | Last updated: 25/01/2023 | Ministry of Education and Research

-General study skills and special admissions requirements
+General study skills and special admission requirements

-In order to be admitted to most programmes of study, it is necessary to have general university and college admissions certification (GSK).
-The Programme for General Studies in upper secondary education and training (VGO) provides candidates with GSK.
-In addition to GSK, some programmes of study also have requirements concerning certain VGO subjects, such as Mathematics and other Sciences for Medicine and other areas of health studies.
-For some programmes of studies, there are requirements concerning specific skills - or that applicants must pass an entrance examination.
+In order to be admitted to most programmes of study, it is necessary to have Higher Education Entrance Qualification (GSK).
+GSK can be attained through the Programme for General Studies in upper secondary education and training (VGO).
+In addition to GSK, some programmes of study also require certain VGO subjects, such as mathematics and other sciences for Medicine and other areas of Health Studies.
+Some study programmes require certain skills, or applicants must pass an entrance examination.

 Ranking of qualified applicants